-This articles is designed to help you find the best beaches in Maui.
+This article is designed to help you find the best beaches in Maui.
 We’ve broken it down by region, highlighting the best beaches in each one.
 This includes the north, south, east and west parts of the island.

 The beaches in this guide range from popular and well-known, to off the beaten track.
 In doing this, you’re given a good balance and opportunity to search out the perfect vacation during your visit.

 You can also plan your days easier by heading to one part of the island and visiting all the best beaches in that area.
 This is how we did it and it worked out great.

-If you’re planning you trip to Maui, I highly suggest that you rent a car during your stay.
-This will give you the freedom and flexibility to go where you want, when you want to.
+If you’re planning your trip to Maui, I highly suggest that you rent a car during your stay.
+This will give you the freedom and flexibility to go where you want when you want to.

-Having your own wheels also gives you the opportunity to combines the best hikes in Maui with the best beaches.
+Having your own wheels also gives you the opportunity to combine the best hikes in Maui with the best beaches.

 Need to book a car for your road trip adventure?
 We use Discover Car Hire for comparing car prices to find the best deal.
 They search both local & international rental companies. (use italics, do not center and use block quote)

 Best South Maui Beaches

 Keawakapu Beach is absolutely stunning!
-There is a public access, dirt parking lot between the Mana Kai and Days Inn Oceanfront properties.
+There is a public access, the dirt parking lot between the Mana Kai and Days Inn Oceanfront properties.
 The public beach access here also has a shower and foot wash near the parking lot.